 And cleanse me from my sin.

 a.
-Have mercy upon me, O God, according to Your lovingkindness: The title of this Psalm gives the tragic context for David’s plea.
-He had sinned in murder, adultery, the covering of His sin, and in hardness against repentance.
+Have mercy upon me, O God, according to Your lovingkindness: The title of this psalm gives the tragic context for David’s plea.
+He had sinned in murder, in adultery, in covering his sin, and in hardness against repentance.
 It took the bold confrontation of Nathan the Prophet to shake him from this (2 Samuel 12); yet once shaken, David came in great honesty and brokenness before God.

 ii.
 David asked for mercy, and that according to the measure of God’s lovingkindness.
 This is God’s hesed, His loyal love, His covenant mercy.
 It was a well-phrased request with the eloquence of true brokenness.